Observations on senior hockey players from an aging defenseman

 This is the mid- to late-40s guy.
 His abilities are fading fast and he knows it.
 Has money and may even sponsor the team because that is really the only way they still let you play.
 He’ll bring beer, food; buy jerseys—whatever it takes to hang on to that last fleeting moment of glory playing with the better guys.
 Used to be the go-to guy for the power play or the “last minute of the game” guy, but now volunteers to sit so the Stage 1 and 2 guys can get out there and win it.
 Has become a clutch-and-grab artist and a hack because that is the only way to stop those young kids.
 This is a particularly bad stage if you are a goaltender.
 The minute you walk out of the locker room, you know the whole team is scheming of ways to get a new, younger guy in net.

 Anyone who plays or has played the game can fully understand and appreciate these stages.
-No matter how good you are or where you played, “All roads lead to senior league hockey” and that is OK.
+No matter how good you are or where you played, “All roads lead to senior hockey” and that’s OK.
 Hockey is an amazing sport and there is a league and level for everyone, regardless of age or ability.

 I hope you all enjoy the game as much as I have because it has brought many moments of joy to my life.
 I can tell you that winning that “35 and Over” championship feels just as good as that big tournament when you were 9 or anything in between.
 I salute all of my fellow warriors out there, young and old.
 Keep playing for the love of the game and the lifelong friendships you will build along the way.

-If you want to continue to talk a walk down memory lane, do you remember these?
+If you want to take a walk down memory lane, do you remember these?

 CrossIceHockey.com is reader supported.
 When you buy via the links on our site, we may earn an affiliate commission at no extra cost to you.
 Learn more.